-The following year, a dedicated padel club opened at Canary Wharf, London, and then the David Lloyd Group (DLL - Editor's Note: Major Sports Complex Chain in England -) began a serious long-term investment in Padel in the UK United by setting up padel courts in its largest center in Essex.
+The following year, a dedicated club of padel opened in Canary Wharf, London, then the David Lloyd group (DLL - Editor's note: major sports complex chain in England-) began a serious long-term investment in padel in the United Kingdom by installing the padel in its larger center in Essex.
 Several other DLL clubs now have padel, and others have planned to integrate it.

-In 2012, the Padel British Tour has been set up and a UK player ranking system has been created - each of these tournaments are currently attracting more than 100 participants.
-For the next 3 years I represented an English team at an international tournament in Spain, which allowed me to discover that other EU countries like Holland, Germany, Sweden and Portugal were all to develop the sport from a low participation base, just like the UK and this allowed me to do a lot of European friends through the sport.
+2012 in the Padel British Tour has been set up and a UK player ranking system has been created - Each of these tournaments currently attract over 100 participants.
+For the next 3 years I represented an English team at an international tournament in Spain, which allowed me to discover that the other EU countries like Holland, Germany, Sweden and Portugal were all doing to develop the sport from a low participation base just like the UK and this has allowed me to make a lot of European friends through the sport.